Tornado outbreak of April 17–19, 2019

-The tornado outbreak of April 17–19, 2019 was a multi-day, widespread severe weather event stretching from the South-Central United States to the East Coast of the United States.
+From April 17–19, 2019, a multi-day, widespread tornado outbreak occurred stretching from the South-Central United States to the East Coast of the United States.
 On the heels of a significant tornado outbreak just a few days prior, another potent upper-level trough progressed eastward and served as the impetus for widespread, damaging thunderstorms.
 The outbreak began on April 17 with several short-lived, generally weak tornadoes across Kansas, Oklahoma, and Texas.
 The following day, a total of 43 tornadoes were recorded across central Mississippi, tying the Hurricane Rita tornado outbreak as the largest in Mississippi state history.
 On April 19, the event spread eastward.
 North Carolina recorded 12 tornadoes, the state's sixth largest outbreak in a single day, while Virginia recorded 16 tornadoes, its third-most in a 24-hour period.
 Overall, 97 tornadoes were confirmed, the strongest of which was a high-end EF3 tornado that heavily damaged or destroyed homes and outbuildings near Rocky Mount, Virginia.
 There were no fatalities recorded in association with tornadic activity, but four people were killed by trees that were downed by strong straight-line winds.